5 Steps to Take if Your Spouse Gives You 'The Silent Treatment'

 The words of James are very apropos to relationships.
 We need to be slow to speak and slow to become angry.
 We must learn to be quick to listen.
 These are skills that are easier said than done and should never be confused with using silence to hurt.

-First, confront the behavior.
-Just as we would confront the four year old who refuses to talk, we do the same for the adult in our lives.
+Just as we would confront the four-year-old who refuses to talk, we do the same for the adult in our lives.
 We must do this carefully, however as we don’t want to give the pouter extra clout.
 We should simply acknowledge that they have withdrawn and we want to give them an opportunity to talk it out effectively.
-Offer them the opportunity to talk, OR to take an agreed upon time out.
+Offer them the opportunity to talk, OR to take an agreed-upon timeout.

 In summary, silence is a particularly painful weapon and has no place in a healthy relationship.
 Taking a time out, agreed upon by both people, can be an effective way to get space to reflect, pray and consider a healthy response.
 You should allow for ‘time outs’ and must agree that ‘the silent treatment’ will never be tolerated.